enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Page Templates
 ==============

-With our current solution, sadly you will have to configure a page for every country you create.
+With our current solution, sadly, you will have to configure a page for every country you create.
-As this is not a very effective way of working with large data sets, we will create a page template to simplify the process
+As this is not a very effective way of working with large data sets, we will create a page template to simplify the process.

 Create Country Template
 -----------------------

 #.
-Select the Templates item, located below the "Hello World" site
+Select the Templates item located below the "Hello World" site
 #.
 Click ``New`` and select "Page Template"
 #.
 Fill in the form as follows: